lyokha/nginx-log-plugin/README.md

 import NgxExport.Log ()
 ```

-The custom library must be linked against the C code.
+The custom library (such as *ngx_log.hs* from the example above) must be linked
+against the C code.

 ```ShellSession
 $ export NGX_MODULE_PATH=/var/lib/nginx/hslibs